 We aim to respond to and agree a resolution with you within 10 working days from issue of complaint number.
 Please note that if the issue is of a technically complex nature it may take longer to resolve.
 Where this is the case, we will provide an appropriate timeframe for resolution.

 If, for any reason you are not fully satisfied with the proposed resolution and you think further action is needed, we will review the matter again and escalate it to the CEO.
 The CEO will review your complaint and set out Westnet’s final resolution or a timeframe for resolution.
-If Westnet has been unable to resolve your complaint within a reasonable time frame, or you remain dissatisfied with the resolution, you may refer the case to ComReg – the Commission for Communications Regulation.
-ComReg is the statutory body responsible for the regulation of the electronic communications sector (telecommunications, radio communications and broadcasting transmission) and the postal sector in Ireland.
+If Westnet has been unable to resolve your complaint within a reasonable time frame, or you remain dissatisfied with the resolution, you may refer the case to ComReg, the statutory body responsible for the regulation of the electronic communications sector (telecommunications, radio communications and broadcasting transmission) and the postal sector in Ireland.
 It is important to note that, per ComReg’s Code of Practice, you must allow us the opportunity to resolve your issue before escalating your complaint to ComReg.

 How we deal with refunds, where applicable